-If you own an Android device you will likely have heard of an APK file at some point, and possibly wondered what an APK is.
+If you own an Android device you will likely have heard of an APK file at some point, and possibly wondered what it even is.
 Understanding this is essential if you want to start downloading leaked apps or customizing your Android experience further than would be possible using the Play Store alone.
-In our guide you'll learn what APK files are, how to download them, and finally, how to install them.
+In our guide, you'll learn what APK files are, how to download them, and finally, how to install them.

 - What is an APK File?